Materials for which you need to submit a request

 Most items will need to be requested from the library’s closed stacks.
 You can search for and request items via the Saarland Online Public Access Catalogue.

-Requests from the closed stacks can normally be picked up about 90 minutes later from the self-service collection area.
+Requests from the closed stacks are available for you on the next opening day after ordering and can be picked up for the next five opening days from the self-service collection area.
 The materials that you requested will be placed on a numbered section of the self-service collection shelf.
 The number of the section is that given by the last two digits of your library user number.
 You can then borrow these materials using one of the self-service checkout machines.
 The self-service checkout machines are located in the main hall and in the textbook collection.

 The books held in the textbook collection, which is located on the lower ground floor (level -1) of the main library building, are freely accessible and can be taken out on loan in the normal way.